S4.4 - PZ Tables as Federated Datasets

 • 12 column pre-processed input files with magnitude data would take around 14 MiB each, 3,5 TiB for DR11 (40 billion objects).

-Algorithm Average time per object Predicted Runtime for DR11
+Algorithm Predicted Runtime for DR11

 Roadmap for the development phase